Check-Please/cx/README.md

 	1. Git
 	2. The lastest JRE and JDK
 	3. Python
-	4. UglifyJS (install node.js, run `npm install uglify-js -g`)
+	4. UglifyJS (install node.js, run `sudo npm install uglify-js -g`)
+	5. PhoneGap (install node.js, tun `sudo npm install -g phonegap`)
-	5. SASS (install ruby, run `gem install sass`)
+	6. SASS (install ruby, run `gem install sass`)
-	6. Eclipse (if you need to work on or locally run the server)
+	7. Eclipse (if you need to work on or locally run the server)
-	7. The iPhone SDK (if you are going to work on the iPhone app)
+	8. The iPhone SDK (if you are going to work on the iPhone app)
-	8. The Andriod SDK (if you are going to work on the Andriod app)
+	9. The Andriod SDK (if you are going to work on the Andriod app)
-	9. Microsoft Visual Studio (if you are going to work on the plugin)
+	10. Microsoft Visual Studio (if you are going to work on the plugin)

 3. Clone this project to your machine